The Wrath in the Bath

 How Do You Get Hair Out of a Drain?

-To unclog a bathtub drain and get hair out of your drain, start by removing and cleaning the drain stopper and strainer.
+To unclog a bathtub drain full of hair, start by removing and cleaning the drain stopper and strainer.

 Then, use a drain stick to pull out the clog.
 Use Liquid-Plumr® Clog Destroyer Plus+ Pipeguard™ or Liquid-Plumr® Hair Clog Eliminator™ to dissolve the remaining clog-causing gunk.